somecoolguy/exerciseup/README.md

 exerciseup
 ==========

-Block the internet until kid has done exercise (utilizing Jawbone UP API)
+Chrome extension that allows an administrator (parent) to block the internet until a user (kid) has done exercise (utilizing Jawbone UP API for exercise tracking)